CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Four North Korean nationals—Kim Kwang Jin, Kang Tae Bok, Jong Pong Ju, and Chang Nam Il—are wanted for a sophisticated cyber fraud scheme in which they posed as remote IT workers to infiltrate two companies and steal over $900,000 in virtual currency in 2022.
-Using fraudulent identities and documents, the men exploited their system access to execute the thefts and subsequently laundered the proceeds.
-Federal warrants were issued in June 2025, and the suspects remain at large with known ties to the United Arab Emirates and Laos.
+Four North Korean nationals allegedly posed as remote IT workers and infiltrated two U.S. companies, stealing over $900,000 in virtual currency in 2022 through fraudulent identities and employment.
+The men worked as a coordinated team, exploiting their system access to commit wire fraud and money laundering across multiple jurisdictions.
+Federal warrants were issued in June 2025, and they remain at large with known ties to the United Arab Emirates and Laos.

 Case